 - My TrailLink

 - Explore Trails

 - Get Involved

-Continue south on the paved pathway alongside Perryville Road through residential, commercial and business areas.
+Alternatively, head south on the trail to connect with the Willow Creek Path, which crosses the trail and continues east through the park and west into Machesney Park.
+Continue south on the trail alongside Perryville Road through residential, commercial and business areas.
+The trail connects to the Midway Village Museum Loop as it runs parallel to N Perryville Road.
 Conveniently, the trail also passes the Rockford Bicycle Company, one of the largest bike shops in city.
-The trail ends not far from a shopping and dining complex situated between Argus Drive and East State Street, and future plans include extending the trail southward to the CherryVale Mall to connect residents to more shopping and dining amenities.
+Passing near a shopping and dining complex situated between Argus Drive and East State Street, the trail continues southward to the CherryVale Mall and connects residents to more shopping and dining amenities.

 Mid-trail, there is parking available at the Peace Plaza (at E. Riverside Boulevard & McFarland Road).

 TrailLink is a free service provided by Rails-to-Trails conservancy